Guest Worker Program

 Building a wall between the USA and Mexico to secure the border has several flaws – the obvious ones being tunnels and 22-foot ladders.
 More so, a wall would represent an obtrusive symbol of divisiveness between our neighboring countries and obscure the benefits of treating each other with respect and civility.

 John F. Kennedy in his Inaugural Address referred to Mexico and nations beyond as “Our sister republics south of our border”.
 Being inclusive all countries, especially our next-door neighbor Mexico, as part of a global extended family demonstrates a cooperative spirit of fellowship and good will.
-In other words, rather than fomenting an adversarial relationship with a wall, promote a good neighbor relationship with cooperation and friendship.
+Rather than fomenting an adversarial relationship with a wall, the USA could promote a good neighbor relationship with cooperation and friendship.